 Based on a comprehensive analysis, researchers have concluded that CyberSecurity issues have majorly hit the following three industries:

 - Public Administration

-Cyber criminals targeted these industries because of easy availability of sensitive financial and personal identifiable information.
-Now, with the digitalization wave, the risks are continuously expanding.
+Cybercriminals have been targeting these industries because of easy availability of sensitive financial and personal identifiable information.
+With the current digitalization wave, the risks are continuously mounting.

 Need for Cyber Insurance

-In today’s world, no one is safe from cyber attack—whether it is an individual, small business, or large companies.
-The existing business and standard insurance policies are not enough to cope with the impact caused by the cybercrimes.
-In most cases, a regular business interruption policy is not enough to compensate the insured if the systems fail because of a malicious employee, computer virus, or a hack attack.
+In today’s world, no one is safe from cyber-attacks, whether individuals, small businesses, or large companies.
+The existing business and standard insurance policies are not enough to cope with the impact caused by cybercrime.
+In most cases, a regular business interruption policy is not enough to compensate the insured if the systems fails because of a malicious employee, computer virus, or a hack attack.
 Identity theft, telephone hacking, and phishing frauds are real possibilities that are not covered by traditional business interruption policies.
-When it comes to loss of customer data due to a cyber attack, the penalties might be rigorous.
-For instance, there are severe penalties for losing credit card data.
-Merchant service agreements mean that you will be responsible for the expense of forensic investigations, credit card reissuance costs, and the fraud conducted on the stolen cards.
+When it comes to loss of customer data due to cyber-attacks, the penalties might be severe.
+For instance, there are heavy penalties for companies that lose credit card data.
+Merchant service agreements mean that you will be responsible for the expense of forensic investigation, credit card reissuance costs, and the fraud conducted through stolen cards.

-Social media sites too are exposed to cyber risk due to their interactive nature.
+Due to its interactive nature, social media is also exposed to cyber-risks.
 All this leads to defamatory statements, leaked information, and copyright infringement, which can lead to huge impact running into hundreds of thousands of dollars, if not covered.

-All new technologies come with a certain risk.
+All new technologies come with a certain amount of risk.
 Once these risks are identified, understood, and quantified, they can be avoided, controlled, combined, retained, or transferred using insurance or other risk-management techniques.

 - Identity theft involving security breaches, where a hacker steals sensitive information